News and Commentary

 How Sequence of Returns Impacts Retirement Spending

-A key determinate of retirement success is the impact of sequence-of-return risk, which can be definedas the threat that a retirement portfolio will experience lower or negative investment returns in the early years of one’s retirement, when he or she is also withdrawing funds from that portfolio of investments.
+A key determinant of retirement success is the impact of sequence-of-return risk, which can be defined as the threat that a retirement portfolio will experience lower or negative investment returns in the early years of one’s retirement when also withdrawing funds from that portfolio of investments.

-To illustrate this concept, consider a game, in which you are dealt six cards, ace through six.
-During each of your turns, you must lay down one card without looking at any of those in your hand.
-If you play an even card, the dealer will give you an additional card.
+To illustrate this concept, consider a game in which you are dealt six cards, ace through six.
+During each turn, you must lay down one card without looking at any of those in your hand.
+The dealer will give you another card if you play an even card.
 Play an odd card, and the dealer will take a card from you.
 Depending on the cards you play, you may be out of cards by your third turn, or you may be left with a larger hand to allow you to continue playing for quite some time.
 As the graph below further demonstrates, when there is a change in the order or sequence of events, investors may receive the same average investment returns, but each retiree will experience drastically different outcomes.

 Initial Investment: $500,000